GDQuest/website/content/tutorial/godot/networking/intro-to-multiplayer/_index.md

 +++
-title = "Introduction to Multiplayer in Godot" description = "In this introduction to networking in Godot, you'll see how Guilherme coded a simple 2d shooting game where two players, can create a server, connect to one another, and face one another in a deathmatch."
+title = "Intro to Multiplayer in Godot" description = "In this introduction to networking in Godot, you'll see how Guilherme coded a simple 2d shooting game where two players, can create a server, connect to one another, and face one another in a deathmatch."

 author = "nathan"